Food Storage Containers

-Always store your bulk foods in appropriate food storage containers.
-I have seen literally tons and tons of food thrown away because they were left in sacks, where they became highly susceptible to moisture, insects, and rodents.
-Keeping your food storage safe and edible is just as important as aquiring it.
+You can purchase grains in 50 pound paper sacks and then pack into your own buckets.
+But never leave the food in the sacks even though I have read that it will be fine for about a year.
+I have seen literally tons of food thrown away because they were left in sacks in someone's basement where they became highly susceptible to moisture, insects, and rodents.
+Keeping your food storage safe and edible is just as important as acquiring it.

 Never use trash can liners as these are treated with pesticides.